 “According to Colour Blind Awareness, 1 in 12 men and 1 in 200 women have colour blindness around the world”

 Hence, this makes it even more important for eCommerce sites to consider making their sites more accessible for everyone.
 One way to make your website inclusive is by using colours with textured overlay for CTA buttons.
 Trello, the collaboration tool, uses colours and textures for its labels which makes it easily distinguishable to anyone regardless of whether they are colour blind or not.

-If you are looking for help with creating an attractive e-commerce website which provides a premium user experience your target audience can’t stay away from whilst most importantly, grows your revenue and profits then contact WEBO Digital for a chat today!
+If you are looking for help with creating an attractive e-commerce website that provides a premium user experience your target audience can’t stay away from whilst most importantly, growing your revenue and profits then contact WEBO Digital for a chat today!